bencoveney/super-auto-pets-db/README.md

 ## Usage

-- `npm start` will build the website and API in the `docs` directory.
-- `npm run typescript` will build the website and API.
+### Prerequisites

+- Install node (I use `v14.16.0`, your mileage may vary on earlier versions).
-- `npm run css` will compile the tailwind styles.
+- Run `npm install`.

+### Building the project

+You can use `npm run prod:build` or `npm run dev:build` to build the site.
+This will write the website to the `docs/` directory, for hosting through GitHub Pages.

+You can use `npm run dev` to create a local development server.

 ### Navigating the project

+- `docs/` - The output directory for the website files.
+Everything in this directory is generated from the `src/` files, you probably don't want to be changing these files directly.
-- `src` - Code files used in the project
+- `src/` - Code files used in the project
-  - `database` - Files involved in building and populating the pets database.
+  - `db/` - Files involved in building and populating the pets database.
+    - `food/` - Files defining all the food items in the game.
+    - `pets/` - Files defining all the pets items in the game.
+    - `statusEffects/` - Files defining all the status effects items in the game.
+  - `emoji/` - Git submodules for the emoji fonts that contain the animal icons.
-  - `website` - Files involved in building the website.
+  - `web/` - Files involved in building the website.
+    - `assets/` - Static files and images
+    - `components/` - React components.
+    - `hooks/` - React hooks.
+    - `live/` - Entry point for the run-time code.
+    - `ssr/` - Entry point for static site rendering code.

 ## API